June Calendar of Holidays, Events, and Celebrations For Teachers

 June 10th - The First Person was Hung During the Salem Witch Trials - On June 10, 1692 the first woman (and person) was hung her name was Bridget Bishop she was hung in Gallows Hill.

 June 11th - The Great Barrier Reef Discovered - On June 11, 1770, the Great Barrier Reef was discovered off the coast of Australia by Captain James Cook.
 To learn more about the discovery of the reef and the types of animals that live on or near it, be sure to visit this website.

 June 12th - Anne Frank's Birthday - Anne Frank was a German girl who was forced into hiding with her entire family during World War Two.
 While she was in hiding, she kept a journal, which was later published as a book.
 Anne was born on June 12, 1929.

 June 13th - Thurgood Marshal - Thurgood Marshal was the first African-American man to be nominated to the U.S. Supreme Court on June 13, 1967.
-To find out more about Thurgood Marshal and if he won a seat, visit this website.
+To find out more about Thurgood Marshal and if he won a seat.